spekulatius/phpscraper-docs/examples/scrape-social-media-meta-tags.md

 image: https://api.imageee.com/bold?text=PHP:%20Scraping%20Social%20Tags&bg_image=https://images.unsplash.com/photo-1542762933-ab3502717ce7
 ---

-# Scraping Social Media Meta Tags
+# Scrape Social Media Meta Tags

 Scraping social media sharing tags from a website can be done using the following methods.
 The exact result set depends on the provided tags.
 All tags are included, as long as these are in the prefixed namespace (e.g. `twitter:` for Twitter Cards).